ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/ListArray.rst.txt

 --------------------

-Because of that will need two internal variables: the underlying array, and a counter telling how much of the array is actually used.
+Because of that will need two internal variables: the underlying array, and a *size* counter telling how much of the array is actually used.
-When we create a new array-list we have to decide the largest possible capacity.
+When we create a new array-list we have to decide the *capacity*, the largest possible size.
-Then the underlying array is initialised, and the counter is set to 0 because there are no elements yet.
+Then the underlying array is initialised, and the size counter is set to 0 because there are no elements yet.

 .. inlineav:: StaticArrayList-Vars-CON ss